 Health Policy Rotation

 The OOA Health Policy rotation is designed as a 2-4 week rotation for OU-HCOM fourth year students and CORE residents.
-The elective introduces students to the state legislative process and public health policy formation.
+The elective, available only in spring semester, introduces students to the state legislative process and public health policy formation.

 Students spend time shadowing the OOA executive director and health department officials to see state government in action.
 They have an opportunity to observe sessions of the Ohio General Assembly, attend health related legislative committee hearings, talk with legislators, and participate in state agency, coalition and stakeholder meetings.